BinaryNate/markdown-previews/api.md

 <a name="SObject+propertyMap"></a>

 ### sObject.propertyMap : <code>Object</code>
-Defines friendly (i.e. camelCase) names for your SObject's ugly SalesForce property names, which are often riddled with suffixes, prefixes, underscores, etc. Nested SalesForce objects are supported (e.g. `'Contact.Customer_Rep__r.Name'`).
+Defines friendly (i.e. camelCase) names for your SObject's SalesForce property names, which are often riddled with suffixes, prefixes, and underscores.
+Nested SalesForce objects are also supported (e.g. `'Contact.Customer_Rep__r.Name'`).

 Override this property to define your SObject's properties.
 If you instead need the property map to be dynamic and determined asynchronously (for example, if you need to check a feature toggle to determine which properties